 In this series, we’ve covered variations of teaching those grammar basics.
 After you’ve taught those, then what?

 An important aspect to grammar instruction is that the identification of grammar components cannot be the end of grammar lessons.
 Teachers must carry grammar into other aspects of the ELA curriculum; one way is by connecting grammar and writing.
+To help, I created multiple downloads (a conferencing sheet and a graphic organizer) that you can use immediately in your classroom.
+All of the free downloads in this post can be accessed through my library.

-Give yourself and your students credit: even if you are doubtful of grammar lessons, you probably connect grammar to writing.
+Give yourself and your students credit: Even if you are doubtful of grammar lessons, you probably connect grammar to writing.
 I’ve overheard ELA teachers say they don’t teach grammar, and I’m skeptical.
 True, grammar terminology may not be in every classroom, but grammar?
 When students write, they are using their grammatical knowledge to write, edit, and revise their papers.

 Students also understand that they can improve their writing.
 They will identify that a sentence sounds funny, or that part of their papers are boring.
 When they tell me such things, we circle back around to grammar.